-It's ironic, look at these two brothers and you might get confused.
+And it's ironic, look at these two brothers and you might get confused.
 One brother is more lax compared to the Spartan discipline of the other brother.
-But from Paul's perspective the brother trusting in God's grace is stronger in his faith than the guy who's trying to build a religious resume that will secure God's favor.

-Real strength is based on faith, not our own fortitude.
-It's a reliance on Christ, not a compliance to rules.

-For the weaker brother it's easier on his pride to point out reasons God should love him, than it is to admit he's a sinner and in need of God's grace.
+Yet from Paul's perspective the brother trusting in God's grace is stronger in his faith than the guy who's trying to build up a religious resume that he thinks earns God's favor.
+In Paul's mind real strength is based on faith, not fortitude its reliance on Christ, not compliance to the rules.
+The pride of the weaker brother needs to point out reasons God should love him.
+While the stronger brother buries his pride, and rests in God's grace.

 And here's what's sure to happen...
-The conformist sees his nonconformist brother and wonders why he's so lax?
-While the nonconformist accuses his weaker brother of legalism...
-This is what was happening in the church at Rome...
-Paul puts out the fire in Chapter 14.
+The conformist sees her nonconformist sister and wonders why she's so lax?
+While the nonconformist accuses her weaker sister of legalism...
+This was happening in the church at Rome.
+And Paul dowses the fire in Chapter 14...

-Verse 1, "Receive one who is weak in the faith, but not to disputes over doubtful things."
-In other words, don't entertain trivial disputes over minutia.

-"For one believes he may eat all things, but he who is weak eats only vegetables."
+Verse 1, "Receive one who is weak in the faith, but not to disputes over doubtful things.
+For one believes he may eat all things, but he who is weak eats only vegetables."
 The city of Rome had a wholesale grocery known as "The Shambles."
 There you could purchase quality meat at a cut-rate price.
 And church members were shopping the shambles.